subratknayak/example--git/README.md

 # example--git
-this ts for first tutorial propose
+this is for first tutorial propose